 After two years of intense litigation Pottroff and his team was able to uncover evidence that the railroad had known about the defective signals long before the crash and done nothing to fix the problem.
 In early 2015 all the claims made by clients of Mr. Pottroff were settled.

 Robert L. Pottroff is a firm believer that trial lawyers have a unique opportunity to improve the world around us.
-His lectures challenge every trial lawyer to take this duty seriously.
+His lectures often challenge trial lawyers to take this duty seriously.
 Lawyers are in a unique position to fight for public safety in all three branches of our government.
 They must take this duty seriously when fighting for public safety in our courts, in our legislatures and in the administration of laws by the executive branch.
-His most gratifying work as a trial lawyer involves representation of injured people and fighting to protect their rights.
-Over the last two decades, he has been engaged in a protracted battle with the railroad industry over issues of public safety.
-One such public safety issue is the needless occurrence of death and disabling injuries suffered in preventable accidents.
-A vast majority of Mr. Pottroff’s time is spent representing victims of these tragedies and their families.
-His battle with railroads will persist as long as the rail industry chooses to engage in practices that prioritizes profits over their responsibility for public safety.
+His most gratifying work as a trial lawyer involves representing victims and fighting to protect their rights.
+Over the last three decades, he has been engaged in a protracted battle with the railroad industry over issues of public safety.
+He is dedicated to holding railroads accountable for practices that needlessly endanger the public.
+Through the foundation he set at Pottroff & Karlin, Mr. Pottroff’s battle with railroads will persist as long as the rail industry chooses to engage in practices that prioritizes profits over their responsibility for public safety.